Setting up Nominatim for Development

 All tests are located in the

-To run all tests just go to the test directory and run make:
+To run all tests just go to the build directory and run make:

 For more information about the structure of the tests and how to change and extend the test suite, see the Testing chapter.